ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed incorrect water and post processing noise tiling on quality levels other than medium
 - Added an option to display NPC's health on the reticle when playing with keyboard and mouse
 - Fixed camera stuttering while sprinting and turning with a controller
-- Added an option to fix black rain droplets and restore their refraction effect
+- Fixed black rain droplets and missing refraction
 - Improved phone screen resolution
 - Fixed offset mirrors
 - Fixed washed out mirror reflections on some graphics cards
-- Enabled "-nomemrestrict" parameter by default to reduce pop-in
+- Significantly reduced pop-in on higher graphics settings
 - Restored functionality of some rain parameters from visualsettings.dat
 - Restored console rain density
+- Sped up menu and pause transitions
 - Fixed TLAD phone keypad rendering on top of the plastic cover
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending